-Elizabeth Morley is an author-illustrator of books for children aged seven to eleven.
-The stories are set in a parallel world populated by hedgehogs which nevertheless closely resembles our own.
-They are fast-paced, witty, full of twists and turns, and packed with illustrations on nearly every page.
+Elizabeth Morley is an author-illustrator of fiction for children aged seven to eleven.
+Her stories are set in a parallel world populated by hedgehogs which nevertheless closely resembles our own.
+They are fast-paced, witty, full of twists and turns, and packed with colour illustrations on nearly every page.

 Elizabeth wrote and illustrated her first hedgehog story when she was aged eleven herself - inspired by the family of hedgehogs who had taken up residence in her garden.
 Many years later, she returned to the theme to entertain a friend - a grown-up who remained young at heart.

 Thus Snipper was born - secret agent and hedgehog hero of Let Sleeping Hedgehogs Spy and of Hedgehogs from Outer Space (as well as of others yet to come).
 Elizabeth's first published book, however, was Where Hedgehogs Dare, which features Snipper's great-grandmother, Snippette, when still a youthful and very daring hedgehog.
 Elizabeth's latest book, The Smugglers of Hog's Head Bay, takes the reader back further still, to the 1770s - an age of sail, smuggling and revolution.
 Set on the 'Isle of Needles' (based on the Isle of Wight), The Smugglers of Hog's Head Bay features another of Snipper's ancestors, Hoglinda, as she finds herself drawn into her cousin's murky world.

-While these stories were written for children, both parents and teachers may be pleased to note that Snipper and Snippette remain popular with grown-up readers, too!
+While these stories were written for children, both parents and teachers may be pleased to note that Snipper, Snippette and Hoglinda are also popular with grown-up readers!

-Visit Vimeo to hear excerpts from Elizabeth's three books, read by the author and set to her own music:
+Visit Vimeo to watch Elizabeth's four book trailers - illustrated excerpts from her books, narrated by the author herself, and set to her own music: https://vimeo.com/elizabethmorley

 All of Elizabeth's books finish with a short postscript explaining the real-life facts behind the story; for, while her purpose is first and foremost to entertain, much of her inspiration comes from the fascinating world (and universe) around us.
 The hedgehogs are very much like us (with a few added extras - notably the ability to hibernate).
-The locations are inspired by real places, most of which Elizabeth has visited (such as France, Germany and Iceland) but a few of which she has not (a video tour by astronaut Suni Williams was sadly the closest she got to the International Space Station!).
+The locations are inspired by real places, most of which Elizabeth has visited (such as France, Germany, Iceland and the Isle of Wight) but a few of which she has not (a video tour by astronaut Suni Williams was sadly the closest she got to the International Space Station!).

-The plots also take in real events, such as the planning for Operation Sea Lion in World War II or smuggling in the 1770s; real science and technology, from thermite's ability to burn under water to the role of robots in space; and real natural phenomena, like avalanches and crevasses.
+The plots also take in real history, such as the planned invasion of Great Britain in World War II or smuggling in the 1770s; real science and technology, from thermite's ability to burn under water to the role of robots in space; and real natural phenomena, like avalanches and crevasses.
 There is also an explanation of the scientific theories behind the science fiction in her third book - as well as information on European involvement in space exploration and how to become an astronaut!

 The children are also encouraged to ask questions throughout the visit.

 Elizabeth divides her time between North London and the Isle of Wight but is willing to travel to most places in the UK.
 A standard session costs £150 plus travel.

-Set in a parallel universe populated by hedgehogs, these three stories follow the war-time adventures of Snippette (Where Hedgehogs Dare), the 18th century smuggling adventures of Hoglinda (The Smugglers of Hog's Head Bay) and the present-day adventures of Snipper (Let Sleeping Hedgehogs Spy and Hedgehogs from Outer Space).
+Set in a parallel universe populated by hedgehogs, these four stories follow the war-time adventures of Snippette (Where Hedgehogs Dare), the 18th century smuggling adventures of Hoglinda (The Smugglers of Hog's Head Bay) and the present-day adventures of Snipper (Let Sleeping Hedgehogs Spy and Hedgehogs from Outer Space).